starlake-ai/starlake/README.md

             ORDER BY total_revenue DESC
 ```

-That's it, we have defined our transformation pipeline.
+Starlake will automatically apply the right merge strategy (INSERT OVERWRITE or MERGE INTO) based on `merge` property and the input /output tables .

+### Orchestrate

 Starlake will take care of generating the corresponding DAG (Directed Acyclic Graph) and will run it
 whenever  the tables referenced in the SQL query are updated.

-Starlake will take care of applying the right merge strategy (INSERT OVERWRITE or MERGE INTO) based on `merge` property and the input /output tables .

-### Orchestrate

 Starlake comes with a set of DAG templates that can be used to orchestrate your data pipelines on your favorite orchestrator (Airflow, Dagster, Prefect, ...).
 Simply reference them in your YAML files  and optionally customize them to your needs.